geoserver/geoserver-history/doc/user/source/webadmin/data/layers.rst

 Edit Layer Data
 ---------------
 Clicking the layer name opens a layer configuration panel.
-The Data tab, activated by default, allows you to define and change data parameters for a layer.
+The :guilabel:`Data` tab, activated by default, allows you to define and change data parameters for a layer.

 .. figure:: ../images/data_layers_edit_data.png
-   :align: left
+   :align: center

    *Layers Data View*